Erioldoesdesign/erioldoesdesign.github.io/_posts/2025-08-14-dangerzone.md

 ![Progress to the delivered website redesign](https://raw.githubusercontent.com/Erioldoesdesign/erioldoesdesign.github.io/master/images/dangerzone-progress-website.png "Progress to the delivered website redesign")

-*Progress to the delivered website redesign*
+*Above:Progress to the delivered website redesign*

 ## What data informed this project